WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

 # Performance Considerations

-Performance within a Citrix XenApp farm can be described in two ways. Â Capacity and speed.
+Performance within a Citrix & farm can be described in two ways. Â Capacity and speed.

 ### Speed

-Generally, one would test for a &#8220;best case&#8221; test of the speed aspect of your applications performance.
+Generally, one would test for a "best case" test of the speed aspect of your applications performance.

-A simplified view of this is &#8220;how fast can the app do X task?&#8221;
+A simplified view of this is "how fast can the app do X task?"

-This task can be anything. Â I&#8217;ve seen it measured by an automated script flipping through tabs of an application, where each tab pulled data from a database &#8211; rendered it &#8211; then moved on to the next tab. Â The total time to execute these tasks amounted to a number that they used to baseline the performance of this application.
+This task can be anything. Â I've seen it measured by an automated script flipping through tabs of an application, where each tab pulled data from a database - rendered it - then moved on to the next tab. Â The total time to execute these tasks amounted to a number that they used to baseline the performance of this application.

-I&#8217;ve seen it measured as simply opening an excel document with macros and lots of formulas that pull data and perform calculations and measuring that duration.
+I've seen it measured as simply opening an excel document with macros and lots of formulas that pull data and perform calculations and measuring that duration.

-The point of each exercise is to generate a baseline that both the app team and the Citrix team can agree to. Â I&#8217;ve almost never had the baseline equal &#8220;real world&#8221; workloads, typically the test is an exaggeration of the actual workflow of users (eg, the test exaggerates CPU utilization). Â Sometimes this is communicated and understood, other times not, but hopefully it gives you a starting point.
+The point of each exercise is to generate a baseline that both the app team and the Citrix team can agree to. Â I've almost never had the baseline equal "real world" workloads, typically the test is an exaggeration of the actual workflow of users (eg, the test exaggerates CPU utilization). Â Sometimes this is communicated and understood, other times not, but hopefully it gives you a starting point.

-In general, and for Citrix workloads specifically, running the baseline test on a desktop usually produces a reasonable number of, &#8220;well&#8230; if we don&#8217;t put it on Citrix this is what performance will be like so this is our minimum expectation.&#8221; Â Sometimes this is helpful.
+In general, and for Citrix workloads specifically, running the baseline test on a desktop usually produces a reasonable number of, "well... if we don't put it on Citrix this is what performance will be like so this is our minimum expectation." Â Sometimes this is helpful.

-Once you&#8217;ve established theÂ _speed_ baseline you can now look at capacity.
+Once you've established theÂ _speed_ baseline you can now look at capacity.

 ### Capacity

 After establishing some measurable level of performance within the application(s) you should now be able to test capacity.

-If possible, start loading up users or test users running the benchmark. Â Eventually, you&#8217;ll hit a point where the server fails &#8212; either because it ran out of resources, performance degraded so much it errors, etc. Â If you do it right, you should be able to start to find the curve that intersects descending performance with your &#8220;capacity&#8221;.
+If possible, start loading up users or test users running the benchmark. Â Eventually, you'll hit a point where the server fails - either because it ran out of resources, performance degraded so much it errors, etc. Â If you do it right, you should be able to start to find the curve that intersects descending performance with your "capacity".

 At this point, cost may come into consideration.